526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # "recent" (order posts by date)
   # "" or unset (do not display)
   showPostsOnHomePage = ""

+  # Show the previous and next post in your timeline
+  # Incompatible with Weight
+  # Valid data types: (String: "true", "false")
+  togglePreviousAndNextButtons = "false"
 ```

 ### Avatar URL